greenelab/czi-seed-rfa/manuscript.md

 measurement-specific technical variation
 [@5Cj8i4Xu].
-Moreover, this same study demonstrated that low dimensional factorizations of tumor populations separates tumor samples relative to normals whereas higher dimensionalities separate tumor subtypes.
+Moreover, this same study demonstrated that low dimensional factorizations of tumor populations separate tumor samples relative to normals whereas higher dimensionalities separate tumor subtypes.
 Thus, CoGAPS has been shown to yield different factorizations reflective of biological hierarchies at different dimensionalities, rather than having a single